tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 Many of the common names for keys and their ASCII character equivalents have shifted over the years, and indeed they shifted considerably even during the time when the PDP-8 was a commercially viable machine.
-The following table maps names used in the [U/W FOCAL Manual][uwfm] to their decimal ASCII codes and their common meaning today.
+The following table maps names used in [the Manual][uwfm] to their decimal ASCII codes and their common meaning today.

 | Old Name    | ASCII | Current Name  |
 | ----------- | ----- | ------------- |